cangjielanguage/cangjie_docs/docs/dev-guide/source_en/Appendix/compile_options.md

 ### `--sanitizer-coverage-pc-table`

 This compilation option provides the correspondence between instrumentation points and source code, currently only offering function-level correspondence.
-It must be used in conjunction with `--sanitizer-coverage-trace-pc-guard`, `--sanitizer-coverage-inline-8bit-counters`, or `--sanitizer-coverage-inline-bool-flag`.
-At least one of these must be enabled, and multiple can be enabled simultaneously.
+It must be used in conjunction with `--sanitizer-coverage-trace-pc-guard`, `--sanitizer-coverage-inline-8bit-counters`, or `--sanitizer-coverage-inline-bool-flag`, requiring at least one of these options to be enabled, and multiple can be enabled simultaneously.

 **Notably**, this feature differs from gcc/llvm implementations: it does not insert `void __sanitizer_cov_pcs_init(const uintptr_t *pcs_beg, const uintptr_t *pcs_end);` in the constructor.
 Instead, it inserts a function call `void __cj_sancov_pcs_init(int8_t *packageName, uint64_t n, int8_t **funcNameTable, int8_t **fileNameTable, uint64_t *lineNumberTable)` during package initialization.
 The parameters are as follows:

-- `int8_t *packageName`: A string representing the package name (instrumentation uses C-style int8 arrays as parameters to represent strings, same below).
+- `int8_t *packageName`: A string representing the package name (instrumentation uses C-style int8 arrays as input parameters to express strings, same below).
 - `uint64_t n`: There are n functions instrumented.
-- `int8_t **funcNameTable`: A string array of length n, where the i-th instrumentation point corresponds to the function name funcNameTable[i].
+- `int8_t **funcNameTable`: A string array of length n, where the i-th instrumentation point corresponds to the function name funcNameTable\[i\].
-- `int8_t **fileNameTable`: A string array of length n, where the i-th instrumentation point corresponds to the file name fileNameTable[i].
+- `int8_t **fileNameTable`: A string array of length n, where the i-th instrumentation point corresponds to the file name fileNameTable\[i\].
-- `uint64_t *lineNumberTable`: A uint64 array of length n, where the i-th instrumentation point corresponds to the line number lineNumberTable[i].
+- `uint64_t *lineNumberTable`: A uint64 array of length n, where the i-th instrumentation point corresponds to the line number lineNumberTable\[i\].

 If `__sanitizer_cov_pcs_init` needs to be called, you must manually convert Cangjie's pc-table to C language pc-table.